 Abortion Access in North Carolina

-Roe v.
-Wade, decided by the U.S. Supreme Court in 1973, legalized abortion in all 50 states and Washington, D.C.
-Since that decision, however, anti-abortion lawmakers, judges, and special interest groups have worked relentlessly to chip away at abortion access, including here in North Carolina.
-For too many people today, access to abortion and the promise of Roe exists in name only as abortion access is based on where people live, their age, their income level, their insurance status, and/or their immigration status.
+While Roe never lived up to its promise for true abortion access for all who need it, the ruling was an important protection that is now gone.
+For millions of people today, access to abortion is based on where people live, their age, their income level, their insurance status, and/or their immigration status.
 North Carolina legalized some abortions in 1967 and was often considered a more “progressive” Southern state on the issue of abortion.
 Today, North Carolina is now considered “hostile” to abortion and 91% of North Carolina counties have no abortion provider, which means people have to travel outside their county of residence for basic healthcare.

 Anti-abortion lawmakers in North Carolina and across the country continue imposing abortion restrictions that target patients, abortion clinics, providers, and insurance coverage, all in an effort to make abortion as inaccessible as possible and eventually outlaw abortion.